The St. Paul's Pact

 Franz DeFreitas

 Contesting the April 30, 2026 general election for the constituency of St. Paul.
-Signatory to this pact and the party bound to deliver on its commitments if elected.
+Invited to sign the Pact and bind himself publicly to its commitments if elected.

 Alan Weston